duddel/yourgamelib/README.md

 ## License

-The files in this repository are licensed under the zlib license (if not stated otherwise), except for files in subdirectories of thirdparty/.
-For license information of thirdparty libraries, see: [thirdparty/](thirdparty/).
+-   The source code in this repository (except for code in subdirectories of thirdparty/) is licensed under the zlib license (if not stated otherwise)
+-   For license information of thirdparty libraries, see: [thirdparty/](thirdparty/).

 ## Usage